spiceai/docs/spiceaidocs/docs/reference/sql/select.md

 pagination_next: null
 ---

+Spice is built on [Apache DataFusion](https://datafusion.apache.org/) and uses the PostgreSQL dialect, even when querying datasources with different SQL dialects.

-# SELECT syntax
+## SELECT syntax

 The queries in Spice scan data from tables and return 0 or more rows.
 Please be aware that column names in queries are made lower-case, but not on the inferred schema.
 Accordingly, if you want to query against a capitalized field, make sure to use double quotes.

 Spice supports the following syntax for queries: